3 years full-time (plus optional placement year)

 Study a language that is spoken on every continent.
 Combine the study of French with investigations into the nature of language itself.

 You'll be taught the language component of the course in French, so you'll become confident using French as a means of communication, and for critical thinking.
-You'll gain an understanding of French culture and society which will underpin your abilities as a high-level communicator.
+You'll gain an understanding of French-speaking culture and society which will underpin your abilities as a high-level communicator.

 Your communication skills will be complemented by studying linguistics.
 This will enable you to understand and interpret language, and to learn the science behind how we communicate.
 You’ll engage with the study of language on a conceptual level as well as the detailed level of raw linguistic data.